ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 Forwards the request to a service endpoint.
 Accepts serviceEndpoint parameter that can be one of the names of serviceEndpoints section

-- `serviceEndpoint`: the name of the service endpoint to forward to.
+This type of policy should generally be placed last in the policies list within a pipeline.

-This Policy type should generally be placed last in the list.
+Example:
 ```yaml
 http:
   port: 9091